 I started reading about sour dough and trying various recipes, fortunately never got even close to what I tasted in WA.
 I got skilled in working with the sour dough, which allowed me to experiment and create this bread through many, many variations (five months).
 Those, who tried my bread told me they feel sorry for people who have to buy bread 🙂

 Why Clever?
 Sour dough degrades the gluten (about 97%).
 However, when they use the flour at the end of the process there is no time to ferment, so 1.
 I use gluten free flour at the end of the process; 2.
-I let it raise in the fridge overnight.
+I let it raise in the fridge overnight for a longer period.

 The only warning I have to make, I didn’t do the actual sour dough starter myself.
 Hope you can find the recipe or someone to share it with you (you just need 100g, and you will have it forever).